electionscience/approval.vote-legacy/1-voters.md

 ---

 # The way we vote determines the people we elect.

 Voting isn't just checking a box - voting should be a survey of what you, a constituent, believe.

-The widespread system of Single Choice voting means voters must make trade offs between their values, and who will win.
+The existing system of Single Choice Voting means voters must make trade offs between their values, and who will win.

 But voters don't have to vote this way.
 We can judge each candidate independently from each other.

-## How does Approval Voting change the voting system?
+## How does Approval Voting change elections?

-Under approval voting lends support to candidates that have nuanced campaigns that appeal to a broad base.
-The likely winner in an Approval Voting election is the candidate who can build coalitions, propose nuanced solutions to complex problems, and represent the community as a whole, as opposed to just their party.
+Approval Voting lends support to candidates that appeal to a broad base.
+The likely winner in an AV election is the candidate who can build coalitions, propose nuanced solutions to complex problems, and represent the community as a whole, as opposed to being the 'least bad option' in front of voters.

 ## Does approval voting violate one person, one vote?